oracle-devrel/langchain-oci-genai/README.md

 ### Example 1: Simple Generative AI Console App

-Let's start with a basic Python code in the console to check the connectivity, authentication and AI response.
+Let's start with a basic Python code in the console to check the connectivity, authentication and AI response:

 ![][20]

 [20]: images/1712895679841.jpg

-Download [Basic.py][21] run the Python code, and view output
+Download [Basic.py][21] run the Python code, and view output:

 [21]: http://Basic.py